UK Surgical Events 2018

 Six top surgical events for your 2018 diary

-If you are looking to improve your surgical knowledge in 2018 or to network with the general and specialist surgical community, then there are a host of exhibitions, courses and seminars that you can take advantage of throughout the year.
+If you are looking to improve your surgical knowledge in 2018 or to network with the general and specialist surgical community, then there are a host of surgical events that you can take advantage of throughout the year.

-Here is a snapshot of just six UK surgical events that you might want to pop in your diary:
+Here is a snapshot of just six UK surgical courses and conferences that you might want to pop in your diary:

 Common Elective and Acute Problems in the General Surgery of Childhood 2018

 The British Association of Paediatric Surgeons will be running this course, which is accredited by the Royal College of Surgeons of England.
 The course aims to provide participants with the knowledge and skills required for the delivery of a high quality and safe practice as a District General Hospital surgeon with a sub-specialty interest in the general surgery of children.
 In addition, the course will cover an introduction to networks in General Paediatric Surgery, the role of BAPS and a discussion of specific operative techniques.

 The 2nd UK HPB Robotic Surgery Conference and Hands on Dissection Course

 Run by The Royal College of Surgeons, this course is designed to facilitate the surgeon with lectures and hands on cadaveric training experience.
 Conducted by a faculty of experienced laparoscopic surgeons, the intensive two-day course includes lectures, debate and hands-on experience of hepato-biliary procedures using an XI.